United States Marine Corps Aviation: Aircraft upgrades

 Since the Corps as a whole began to grow in 2007, Marine Aviation expanded with it and continues to grow.
 Several new squadrons have been activated, including VMFAT-501, and VMU-4.
 Some support units will gain personnel and equipment.
 The Corps intends to procure 420 F-35B/Cs (353 F-35Bs and 67 F-35Cs) to replace all F/A-18 Hornets, AV-8B Harrier IIs and EA-6B Prowlers in the fighter, attack, and electronic warfare roles.
 The MV-22B Osprey replaced the CH-46 Sea Knight and CH-53D Sea Stallion.
 The Corps has transitioned all East Coast CH-46 squadrons to the MV-22, which has made its first combat deployments and Marine expeditionary unit deployments.
 The CH-53E Super Stallion will be replaced by the CH-53K King Stallion.
 The KC-130J Super Hercules will replace all other C-130 models.
 As part of the H-1 upgrade program, UH-1N Twin Hueys were replaced by UH-1Y Venoms, while AH-1W SuperCobras were upgraded to AH-1Z Vipers.
 The VH-3D Sea Kings and the VH-60N Blackhawks of HMX-1 are to be replaced by the Sikorsky VH-92 in the VXX program.
 Unmanned aerial vehicle programs will be upgraded in tiers, with the RQ-7 Shadow replacing the RQ-2 Pioneer and the RQ-11 Raven.
 They have also been in the lead in looking at unmanned helicopters to resupply troops at remote forward operating bases in places such as Afghanistan.

 Organization

+Branches

+The Executive Secretariat ensures integration and increased collaboration with fellow HQMC Deputy Commandants and Staff Agencies.